lkyungho/traffic-light-controller/README.md

 outclk <= temp;
 ```
 ### (2) Timer
-Timer counts GREEN signal time and YELLOW signal time, which is 10 for this project,

-and counts down from 10 to 0
+Timer counts GREEN and YELLOW signal time, which is 10 for this project, and counts down from 10 to 0

-> r_light is contant data type
+> **`r_light`** is contant data type
 >
 > User can control GREEN + YELLOW signal time by changing a value of r_light
 ```vhdl